Retcor/fred-api-graphs/README.md

 Create a `.env` file in the server folder and place the following ENV variables:
 1. API_KEY: This is the api key for Chat GPT API

+## Deploy

+Build the image from either the server or client folder: `docker build -t gcr.io/<kubernetes-project-id>/<image-name>:<version> .`

+Push the image up to Google Registry.
+This requires access to the kubernetes project and gcloud authorization as well as docker config settings updated to communicate with that project: `docker push gcr.io/<kubernetes-project-id>/<image name>:<version>`

+Update either the client or api deployment file and then apply it to the cluster: `kubectl apply -f <deployment-yaml-filename>`